weew/eventer-container-aware/readme.md

 ## Usage

-Simply create a container aware instance of `Eventer` and pass in an instance of `IContainer`.
+Simply create a new instance of the container aware `Eventer` and pass in an instance of `IContainer`.

 ```php
 $kernel = new Weew\Events\ContainerAware\Eventer(new Container());